Manuel Lanzini: Elevation to first team and debut at River Plate (2010–11 season)

 In 2010, Ángel Cappa, River Plate's first team coach, included Lanzini in the team for the winter preseason, disputing several matches in Salta Province.
 Lanzini made his informal debut in a friendly match against Central Norte, a 3–0 victory, coming on as a second-half substitute for Ariel Ortega.
 Lanzini then played another friendly match against Juventud Antoniana, where his performance earned good reception from press and fans alike.

 Lanzini's performance in the 2010 winter preseason satisfied his coach.
 Finally, he made his first appearance on 8 August 2010, against Tigre for the first match of the 2010 Torneo Apertura.
 River Plate won 1–0 while Lanzini was replaced at half time by Facundo Affranchino.

 Lanzini's appearance made him one of the youngest players to debut in the First Division for River Plate, being 17 years, 5 months and 24 days old, older only than Daniel Villalva, Adolfo Pedernera and ex-Barcelona and Real Madrid player Javier Saviola.
 After his debut, Cappa excluded him in the match against Huracán, but he replaced the suspended Ariel Ortega in the next game against Independiente where he assisted Rogelio Funes Mori's goal for the 3–2 victory.
 In a match against Vélez Sársfield on 5 September, Lanzini suffered an injury after a tackle from Leandro Somoza, which ruled him out for three weeks.
 He made his comeback to the first team on the 12th match of the season.

 Fluminense (2011–12 season)

 On 19 July 2011, River Plate agreed to loan Lanzini to Fluminense for a fee of US$400,000, with a transfer option of $15,000,000.

 Lanzini made his debut in the Brasileirao 2011 for the 3–0 victory against Figueirense.
 He would then score his first official goal in the team's 20th game of the tournament, a 2–1 victory against São Paulo.
 His performances and character led to the club's president labelling him "the new Neymar".
-His most important goal for the club was against Flamengo in the Río de Janeiro Fla-Flu derby.
+His most important goal for the club was against Flamengo in the Rio de Janeiro Fla-Flu derby.

 Despite Lanzini's good performances, Fluminense was unable to retain him and he returned to River Plate after the loan expired.